William Goldsack: Criticism

-Bhai Girish Chandra Sen, member of Brahmo Samaj, was the first non-Muslim to translate whole Quran into Bengali; however, his translation did not contain any Arabic text, instead it had Bengali words.
+Bhai Girish Chandra Sen, member of Brahmo Samaj, was the first non-Muslim to translate the whole Quran into Bengaliin 1886; however, his translation did not contain any Arabic text, instead it had Bengali words.
 For instance, Allah has been translated as ISHSHAR, Jannah as SHORGO, Jahannam as NOROK, Ibadah as ARCHONA, and alike.
-Although, Bhai Girish's translation didn't contain any material that would hurt the feelings of Muslims, Goldsack's translation of Koran into Bengali has been denounced to have contained offensive remarks on Islam and Muhammad; therefore, Goldsack's translation seems to have been rejected by Muslims.
+Goldsack, by contrast, had studied Urdu, Arabic and Persian and had made notes as to which loanwords had become part of Muslim Bengali.
+He, therefore, introduced these to make his translation more acceptable to Muslim readers.